Steady Ring-Shaped Vortex Sheets: The homogenous equation

 \subsection{Reformulation as an integral equation}

-We have noticed in our reformulation \eqref{41} of the jump condition that we only need to understand the normal derivative of the outer homogeneous part $\vout$ along the boundary of the domain $\Omega_{\theta}$.
+We have noticed in our reformulation \eqref{41} of the jump condition that we only need to understand the normal derivative of the exterior homogeneous part $\vout$ along the boundary of the domain $\Omega_{\theta}$.
 It holds that

 and hence

 Recall that in this formulation, the normal $n$, including the one in the normal derivative, points in the direction outside of $\Omega_{\theta}$.
 Moreover, writing the elliptic equation in \eqref{33} globally in $\HH_{1/\eps}$, we obtain